SeongHyeon3395/NutriMatch/supabase/README.md

 ```

 Send a `POST` request with a `multipart/form-data` body and `file` field.

+### analyze-barcode-image
+- Extracts barcode digits from the photo using Gemini Vision
+- Looks up product and ingredients via Open Food Facts (`/api/v2/product/{barcode}.json`)
+- If OFF is missing ingredients, falls back to Gemini to read the label directly

 ## Security
 - Prefer authenticated calls from the app: pass `Authorization: Bearer <user_access_token>` and `apikey: <anon_key>` headers.